Please read these 2 pages first:

 Short Bio (please use for introductions)

-A wordslinger and healer from the Bikol diaspora, Lukayo is based on the territories of the Anishinaabe, Haudenosaunee, and Wyandot, and currently resides and travels between the cities of Toronto and Ottawa, Canada.
-When not daydreaming of starting a sanctuary for land defenders and nonbinary witches, Lukayo is running retreats at a land co-operative or hanging out at their intentional community home made up of activist gamer witches.
+A wordslinger and healer from the Bikol diaspora, Lukayo is based on the unceded and unsurrendered territories of the Anishinaabe (Algonquin), in so-called Ottawa, Canada.
+When not daydreaming of starting a sanctuary with land defenders and nonbinary witches, Lukayo is running retreats at a land co-operative or hanging out at their intentional community home made up of other spiritual activist queerdos.
 Check out Lukayo.com to know more.

 Artist, educator, healer.